DeinAlbtraumTV/DnD-Client/Readme.md

 Since the client does not provide a VTT but instead relies on you to bring one, you can just take your favorite tools to the next level instead of learning a completely new VTT!

+# Windows
+Just download and run the installer linked in the latest release!
+The Client will update itself after that.

+# Linux
+You can either download the AppImage linked in the latest release or get the client via snap: https://snapcraft.io/dnd-client `sudo snap install dnd-client --edge`